Aththas/Configure-RHEL-for-CIS-Benchmark/README.md

 $  sudo yum install aide

 #### 1.2 Build and Test AIDE Database
-1. To generate a new database (By default, the database will be written to the file /var/lib/aide/aide.db.new.gz.)
+1. To generate a new database (By default, the database will be written to the file /var/lib/aide/aide.db.new.gz.)<br>
 $  sudo /usr/sbin/aide --init

-2. To install the generated Database to the file /var/lib/aide/aide.db.gz
+2. To install the generated Database to the file /var/lib/aide/aide.db.gz<br>
 $  sudo cp /var/lib/aide/aide.db.new.gz /var/lib/aide/aide.db.gz

-3. Initiate a manual check (If this check produces any unexpected output, investigate)
+3. Initiate a manual check (If this check produces any unexpected output, investigate)<br>
 $  sudo /usr/sbin/aide --check

 #### 1.3 Configure AIDE to Verify the Audit Tools